 PRO TIP: Mix up which hand you're using as the target.

 This beginning step is meant to be easy for your dog to figure out and be successful.
 Keep your target hand really close to your dog's nose at first.
 This way they'll get more successful repetitions and learn the association quickly.
 Don't worry about saying anything quite yet.
-You presenting your open hand target is your dog's cue to touch.
+You presenting your open hand as a target is your dog's cue to touch.

 Adding in Distance for a Hand Target